paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 Amendment by Pub.
 L. 88–272 effective, except for purposes of [section 21 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-21), with respect to taxable years beginning after Dec.
 31, 1963, see section 131 of Pub.
 L. 88–272, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Repeal of Certain Shifts in the Timing of Corporate Estimated Tax Payments
 Pub.
 L. 112–96, title VII, § 7001, Feb.
 22, 2012, 126 Stat.
-256, provided that: “The following provisions of law (and any modification of any such provision which is contained in any other provision of law) shall not apply with respect to any installment of corporate estimated tax: “(1) Section 201(b) [probably should be “202(b)”] of the Corporate Estimated Tax Shift Act of 2009 [Pub.
+256, as amended by Pub.
+L. 113–295, div.
+A, title II, § 203(a), Dec.
+19, 2014, 128 Stat.
+4024, provided that: “The following provisions of law (and any modification of any such provision which is contained in any other provision of law) shall not apply with respect to any installment of corporate estimated tax: “(1) Section 202(b) of the Corporate Estimated Tax Shift Act of 2009 [Pub.
 L. 111–42, set out below]. “(2) Section 561 of the Hiring Incentives to Restore Employment Act [Pub.
 L. 111–147, set out below]. “(3) Section 505 of the United States-Korea Free Trade Agreement Implementation Act [Pub.
 L. 112–41, [19 U.S.C.
 3805](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3805&num=0&edition=prelim) note]. “(4) Section 603 of the United States-Colombia Trade Promotion Agreement Implementation Act [Pub.
 L. 112–42, [19 U.S.C.
 3805](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3805&num=0&edition=prelim) note]. “(5) Section 502 of the United States-Panama Trade Promotion Agreement Implementation Act [Pub.
 L. 112–43, [19 U.S.C.
 3805](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section3805&num=0&edition=prelim) note].”

+[Pub.
+L. 113–295, div.
+A, title II, § 203(b), Dec.
+19, 2014, 128 Stat.
+4025, provided that: “The amendment made by subsection (a) [amending section 7001 of Pub.
+L. 112–96, set out above] shall take effect as if included in section 7001 of the Middle Class Tax Relief and Job Creation Act of 2012 [Pub.
+L. 112–96].” ]

 #### Payment of Corporate Estimated Taxes
 Pub.
 L. 112–163, § 4, Aug.
 10, 2012, 126 Stat.
 1277, provided that: “Notwithstanding section 6655 of the Internal Revenue Code of 1986— “(1) in the case of a corporation with assets of not less than $1,000,000,000 (determined as of the end of the preceding taxable year), the amount of any required installment of corporate estimated tax which is otherwise due in July, August, or September of 2017 shall be 100.25 percent of such amount; and “(2) the amount of the next required installment after an installment referred to in paragraph (1) shall be appropriately reduced to reflect the amount of the increase by reason of such paragraph.”